robgibbons/unchained/README.md

 ### Middleware in urls.js

-If you prefer, you can declare your route-specific middleware directly in urls.js.
+If you prefer, you can declare the same route-specific middleware directly in urls.js.
 The middleware Array syntax is the same, with view objects passed as the last Array item:

 ```javascript
 // urls.js